-- Underwater drilling sound: The underwater noise from the drilling rig were masked by background sound within 500 -1000 meters from the rig.
-It was concluded that no harmful effects (threshold shifts or behavioural response) on marine mammals could be expected. - Ramming of conductors: The noise levels where there is a risk of causing hearing damage to marine mammals is restricted to an area close to the drilling rig or circumstances of prolonged exposure to continuous sounds, which is very unlikely.
+- Underwater drilling sound: The underwater noise from the drilling rig were masked by background sound within 500 -1000 metres from the rig.
+It was concluded that no harmful effects (threshold shifts or behavioural response) on marine mammals could be expected. - Ramming of conductors: The noise levels where there is a risk of causing hearing damage to marine mammals is restricted to an area close to the drilling rig.
 However, behavioural effects are most likely to be found within a few kilometres from the rig, and permanent exclusions are not expected.